Laser Engraving Cork: Everything You Need To Know

 Pro Tip:

-Use honeycomb hold-down pins, masking tape, or a magnetic bed to keep your cork flat and stable.
+Use honeycomb hold-down pins, masking tape, or magnets to keep your cork flat and stable.
 Check that your bed is level before starting.

 Ignoring Focus and Distance Settings